WVURAIL/dspira/.github/REPOSITORY_MAP.md

 ## Audit scope

-Reviewed the current text in all 24 organization repositories, plus the DSPIRA and gr-radio_astro wikis.
-Production and staging website branches are kept in sync.
+The original audit reviewed text in all 24 organization repositories, plus the DSPIRA and gr-radio_astro wikis.
+The approval preview has since been archived.
+Active websites publish from main; their shared build tools belong to wvurail.github.io.
 Binary attachments were preserved.
 Search counts below identify repositories that contained relevant names before the reorganization; they are not broken-link counts.